 Feasting, gaming and revelry continued periodically until Twelfth Day, when special activities such as wassailing, mumming and the eating of a Twelfth cake, loaded with sugar and confections, took place.
 Twelfth Day, or Epiphany, ended most of the festivities.
 Some churches held a feast of the star, commemorating the visit of the Magi in Bethlehem, and the day ended with revelry and feasting.

 The following Christmas of 1608 found the colonists in desperate straits – sick, hungry and impoverished.
-Captain Smith and his men left Jamestown at the end of December to find the Powhatan and acquire some food.
+Captain Smith and his men left Jamestown at the end of December to visit Powhatan at Werowocomoco and try to acquire some food.
 Inclement weather forced them to stay at Kecoughtan (Hampton) for “6 or 7 daies.”
 There, “the extreame wind, raine, frost, and snowe, caused us to keepe Christmas amongst the Salvages, where wee were never more merrie, nor fedde on more plentie of good oysters, fish, flesh, wild foule, and good bread, nor never had better fires in England then in the drie warme smokie houses of Kecoughtan.”

 Nevertheless, despite hardships, the English still seemed to keep Christmas as a religious festival.
-In 1609, William Strachey, who would become secretary of the Virginia colony, recorded a “true reportory of the wracke, and redemption of Sir Thomas Gates Knight: upon, and from the Ilands of the Bermudas.”
-Strachey related an incident in Bermuda in 1609: “upon Christmas Eve, as also once before, the first of October; our Minister preached a godly Sermon, which being ended, he celebrated a Communion.”
-The travelers eventually reached Jamestown in 1610.
+In 1610, William Strachey, secretary of the Virginia colony, recorded a “true reportory of the wracke, and redemption of Sir Thomas Gates Knight: upon, and from the Ilands of the Bermudas.”
+Strachey related an incident concerning the wreck of the ship Sea Venture in Bermuda in 1609: “upon Christmas Eve, as also once before, the first of October; our Minister preached a godly Sermon, which being ended, he celebrated a Communion.”
+The travelers eventually reached Jamestown in May 1610.